shibaharnv/restful-booker-api-cucumber-automation-framework/README.md

 ## Detailed report

-Detailed report can be found in
+Detailed report can be found in /restful-booker-api-automation-framework/target/cucumber-html-reports location